carlos-sierra/edb360/readme.txt

 Steps
 ~~~~~
-1. Unzip edb360.zip, navigate to the root edb360 directory, and connect as as SYS,
+1. Unzip edb360.zip, navigate to the root edb360 directory, and connect as SYS,
    DBA, or any User with Data Dictionary access:

    # unzip edb360.zip